Chief Postal Inspector, National Headquarters

-Gary Barksdale was appointed Acting Chief Postal Inspector for the United States Postal Inspection Service in December 2018.
-In this role, he oversees all operations of the Postal Inspection Service, which includes its National Headquarters, 17 field divisions, two service centers, and a national forensic laboratory.
-The installations are staffed by over 1,200 postal inspectors, more than 550 postal police officers, and nearly 600 support personnel.
+Gary Barksdale was appointed chief postal inspector for the United States Postal Inspection Service in March 2019.
+In this role, he oversees all operations of the Inspection Service, which includes its National Headquarters, 17 field divisions, two service centers and a national forensic laboratory.
+The installations are staffed by more than 1,200 postal inspectors, more than 550 postal police officers and nearly 600 support personnel.
 He is also the chairman of the Universal Postal Union’s Postal Security Group.
 He reports to the Postmaster General.

 Barksdale began his law enforcement career as a police officer in Chesapeake, VA, where he served for 7 years, including 4 years as a detective.
-In 1999, Barksdale was appointed as a United States Postal Inspector.
-Since then, he has served in the Los Angeles, Houston, Phoenix, and Washington Divisions, and at National Headquarters.
-During his tenure as a Postal Inspector, he conducted numerous criminal investigations of identity theft, mail theft, robbery, and assaults.
-Barksdale has also held several executive leadership positions within the Postal Inspection Service.
+In 1999, Barksdale was appointed as a United States postal inspector.
+During his career, he has served in the Los Angeles, Houston, and Phoenix Divisions.
+During his tenure as an inspector, he conducted numerous criminal investigations of identity theft, mail theft, robbery and assaults.
+Barksdale has also held several executive leadership positions within the Inspection Service.

-Barksdale received a bachelor of science from Old Dominion University.
-He is a member of the International Association of Chiefs of Police (IACP) and the International Association of Financial Crimes Investigators (IAFCI).
+Barksdale received a Bachelor of Science from Old Dominion University.
+He is a member of the International Association of Chiefs of Police and the International Association of Financial Crimes Investigators.